God is our Guide cidpusa No -1 in autoimmune diseases prevention , treatment and inflammation

 Seasonal flu kills thousands each year

-The medicines used by parents to treat their children's for coughs and colds don't work and shouldn't be used in those younger than 6, federal health advisers recommended Friday.
+The medicines used by parents to treat their children's for coughs and colds don't work and shouldn't be used in those younger than 6, federal health advisers recommended this Friday.

 The over-the-counter medicines should be studied further, even after decades in which children have received billions of doses a year, the outside experts told the Food and Drug Administration.
 The FDA isn't required to follow the advice of its panels of outside experts but does so most of the time.